aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/manipulating-images/kernel-filters/motion-blur-filter/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The provided Python code example demonstrates how to utilize the Aspose.Imaging Python API.
-You can use the `ConvolutionFilter` class, which provides pre-defined kernel filters like <strong>GetBlurMotion()</strong> with customizable size and angle parameters.
+You can use the `ConvolutionFilter` class, which provides pre-defined kernel filters like <strong>get_blur_motion()</strong> with customizable size and angle parameters.
 Moreover, you retain the freedom to design your custom kernel matrix.
-In this instance, templates in PNG and SVG formats are loaded from the "templates" directory, and a set of filters is implemented from a predefined list.
+In this instance, image templates in raster PNG and as well as vector SVG formats are loaded from the "templates" directory, and a set of filters is applied from the `kernel_filters` list.
 </p>

-{{< gist "aspose-com-gists" "a1e5930122ddaf08d6960cb18782d55f" "kernel-filters.cs" >}}
+{{< gist "aspose-com-gists" "ff91f0a36b9bf6eae152d95791eb3bcc" "kernel-filters.py" >}}